kubestellar/a2a/README.md

 Steps:

-- Tag a version and push the tag, e.g.: `git tag v0.1.0 && git push origin v0.1.0`
+- Create a version tag and push, e.g.: `git tag v0.1.0 && git push origin v0.1.0`
+- Or run manually via Actions → Release → Run workflow (optional tag input).
+- Or publish a GitHub Release with tag `vX.Y.Z` to trigger the workflow.
 - GitHub Actions workflow `.github/workflows/release.yml` runs and produces:
-  - Tarballs for `kubectl-a2a` on Linux amd64, macOS amd64/arm64, Windows amd64
+  - Tarballs for `kubectl-kubestellar` on Linux amd64, macOS amd64/arm64, Windows amd64
   - SHA256 checksums
-  - `kubectl-a2a.yaml` Krew manifest with versioned asset URLs and checksums
+  - `kubestellar.yaml` Krew manifest with versioned asset URLs and checksums
   - A GitHub Release containing the above assets

 Users can then install via Krew using the attached manifest, or you can submit it to the central krew-index.

+### Troubleshooting release CI

+- If the workflow didn’t run: ensure tag matches `v*.*.*`, Actions are enabled, and branch protections allow workflows.
+- For manual runs: use the `workflow_dispatch` entry.
+Optionally provide the `tag` input.
+- For Release events: make sure the release is “published” (not draft/prerelease) and has a tag like `vX.Y.Z`.

 ## Local Plugin Testing